SeaShell92/shell-website/source/uni-projects.md

 ---
 layout: default
+title: BSc Computing Projects
 ---

-# University Projects

 Please visit my github repositories to view the code I created during my time studying BSc Computing at the University of South Wales.
 This practical work gave me the knowledge I use to write code and solve problems in my job today.

 ## Year 3 (final year) Project

 My final year dissertation had a focus on Geographic Information Systems.
-I created a website to demonstrate my knowledge and my ability visually represent large amounts of data using Leaflet and JavaScript.
+I created a website to demonstrate my knowledge and my ability visually represent large amounts of data on a map using Leaflet and JavaScript.

 The website I made for this project is available to view [here](https://ces-web2.southwales.ac.uk/students/30021038/IS3D660/home.html) but please note, it is hosted by the University and may not always be available.

 [Traffic Accident Mapping Code](https://github.com/SeaShell92/IndividualProject2023).
-Note: without the database, hosted by the university, the code alone may not function as intended.
+Note: Although you are free to download my code, without the information in the database, the code alone may not function as intended.

 ## Year 2 Project